-Current NOTAMs are available from Flight Service Stations at 1-800-WX-BRIEF.
+Current NOTAMs are available from www.1800wxbrief.com, notams.aim.faa.gov/notamSearch/, or through Flight Service Stations at 1-800-WX-BRIEF.
 Notices, restrictions, and advisories may change at any time and without notice.
 Do not attempt any operation in the National Airspace System without first obtaining and understanding a thorough pre-flight briefing.